 Top Shaky Head Baits

 Many lure manufacturers have their own design of shaky jigheads.
 Nuances in head design, weed guard, hook style and weight are typical with jigs of this nature, but most will get the job done fine.
-Some of the more popular baits on the market are made by Strike King, Chompers, Bite-Me, Luck "E" Strike, Buckeye, Parasite and Fin-tech.
+Some of the more popular baits on the market are made by Strike King, Chompers, Bite-Me, Luck "E" Strike, Buckeye, Parasite and Fin-tech Nuckle Bail Original jig.
 My suggestion is to get a decent selection that will cover the spectrum of weight, color and rigging design.

 Finesse worms come in all shapes, sizes and colors.
-Some to look out for are the Bass Pro Shops' Drop Shot Worm and Quiver Round Tail Minnow, Berkley Gulp!
-Shaky Worm and Zoom Shakey Head Worm.
+Some to look out for are the Bass Pro Shops Stik-O Worm and Quiver Round Tail Minnow, and Zoom Shaky Head Worm.
 Again, pick up a variety of colors and sizes in order to cover all bases.

 See what the shaky head fuss is all about this coming season.
 It is one tactic guaranteed to convert finicky fish into sure biters.